Building a Frontend for Calyx

 signal.

-Body Computation
+Body computation

 The final piece of the puzzle is the body's computation.
 The corresponding group indexes into the input memories:

-with comp.group(f"eval_body_{suffix}") as ev:
+with comp.group(f"eval_body_{suffix}") as evl:

 # Index each array

-for bind in stmt.bind:
+for bind in stmt.binds:

 # Map bindings have exactly one dest

-mem = comp.get_cell(f"{name2arr[bind.dest[0]]}")
+mem = comp.get_cell(f"{name2arr[bind.dst[0]]}")

 mem.addr0 = idx.out